 The material topics have been identified through discussions with key stakeholders, the board, management as well as peer and industry benchmarks.
 The materiality analysis has allowed us to identify where we have a direct as well as an indirect impact, acknowledging that there are aspects that we can control more than others.
-Combining the impact assessment and the learnings from our stakeholder dialogues, we have identified a list of material topics, both from a risk as well as opportunity perspective, defining the scope for VEF's sustainability strategy both internally and in relation to our portfolio companies.
+Combining the impact assessment and the learnings from our stakeholder dialogues, we have identified a list of material topics, both from a risk as well as opportunity perspectives, defining the scope for VEF's sustainability strategy both internally and in relation to our portfolio companies.

-We started our more formal stakeholder engagement in 2021 and have continued to engage with stakeholders since then.
+We started our more formal stakeholder engagement in 2021 and have continued to engage with stakeholders during 2022 and 2023.
 We identified our stakeholders with the help of sustainability experts in 2021 who mapped our stakeholders in accordance with AA1000SES, based on their interest and potential impact from and on our operations.
 Our key stakeholders are our employees, board of directors, management, portfolio companies, and investors.
 We have engaged with these in different ways over the year and leading up to this sustainability report, including through regular communication, interviews, workshops, financial reporting, investor meetings and roadshows, and dedicated dialogues focused on sustainability.

-Out of our broader list of material topics, we have during the last several years focused specifically on three areas (see also page 36 in the Annual Report 2024), 1) Fintech for financial inclusion, fairness, wellness and the green transition, 2) Responsible finance and 3) Governance and business ethics.
+Out of our broader list of material topics, we have during the last several years focused specifically on three areas (see also page 27 in the Annual Report 2023), 1) Fintech for financial inclusion, fairness, wellness and the green transition, 2) Responsible finance and 3) Governance and business ethics.
 These have been chosen as most relevant given that we invest in emerging markets and specifically in private fintech companies in growth stage.
 As our investment strategy is very thematic and geographically specified, the assessment of sustainability related risks is largely the same for all portfolio companies.
 Generally, the risks are related to governance, business ethics, data privacy and security and customer related behavior (irresponsible finance activities).
 Not all companies face all of these risks, but broadly these are the relevant themes and thus the reason why we have chosen these areas as key focus for our sustainability work.

-We have initiated the process for a double materiality assessment (i.e. analyzing and understanding how VEF impacts sustainability matters, as well as how sustainability matters may impact VEF) but has postponed the majority of the work while awaiting additional EU-guidelines for LSMEs (listed SMEs like VEF).
-We will put a time plan in place once it has been determined what reporting obligations LSMEs will have under the CSRD.
+We have initiated the process for a dual materiality assessment (i.e. analyzing and understanding how VEF impacts sustainability matters, as well as how sustainability matters may impact VEF) and expect to complete the assessment during 2024.